Tan'gun: Dates

 Until 1961, the official South Korean era (for numbering years) was called the Dangi, which began in 2333 BC.
 Followers of Daejongism considered 3 October in the Korean calendar as Gaecheonjeol.
 This day is now a public holiday in South Korea in the Gregorian calendar called "National Foundation Day".
 North Korea dates Tan'gun's founding of Gojoseon to the early 30th century BC.

-15 March in the year 4340 of the Tan'gun Era is called "Royal Day Festival", the day that the semi-legendary founder Tan'gun returned to the heavens.
+15 March in the year 4380 BC of the Tan'gun Era is called "Royal Day Festival", the day that the semi-legendary founder Tan'gun returned to the heavens.

 Historical perception

 Tan'gun began to attract attention during the late Goryeo dynasty, when Koreans fought wars against the Mongolian Yuan dynasty.
 During the Joseon period they were worshiped as the ancestors of the nation.
 In the Joseon dynasty, a shrine dedicated to Tan'gun of Gojoseon and King Chumo of Goguryeo was built in Pyongyang, and the Samseongdang, dedicated to the gods of Hwanin, Hwanung, and Tan'gun, was built.

 In Korea at the end of the 19th century, it was greatly emphasized to highlight the resistance of the Joseon people against Imperialist invasion, and it developed into a religion, Dangunkyo.
 Tan'gun, who emerged as the central figure of nationalism, played a large role in the spiritual foundation of the independence movement during the Japanese colonial period.
 In addition, the history of the Tan'gun era was compiled by followers of Daejongism, such as 'Daedong Sagang' and 'Gyuwon Sahwa' and the independence movement, emphasizing the history of the Tan'gun period.

 The study of Tan'gun in South Korea focused on the historical significance of the Gojoseon society.
 In South Korea, Tan'gun Wanggeom is regarded as the head of the Gojoseon society, with many characteristics of the role of high priest.
 Wanggeom has the meaning of an overlord who governs the country.

 In North Korea, the Tan'gun and Tan'gun myths were previously established as the founding myth to justify the process of establishing the Gojoseon regime.
 However, after the excavation of the supposedly tomb of Tan'gun in 1994, North Korea changed its position and claimed that the Tan'gun myth reflects historical facts and that Tan'gun is a real person.
 The tomb of Tan'gun was reconstructed and became the Mausoleum of Tangun.